Salt Water Salt Water — Do Salt Water Pools Need Chlorine? Complete Chemistry Guide

 High Bather Loads

 Heavy pool usage can overwhelm your generator's production capacity.
 After pool parties or extended swimming sessions, test your FC levels and add liquid chlorine if needed.
-Add 1 gallon of 12.5% liquid chlorine per 10,000 gallons to raise FC by approximately 1.3 ppm.
+Use our all-in-one pool calculator to size the dose.

 Algae Treatment (SLAM Process)

 When treating algae, you need to maintain shock-level chlorine continuously until the pool clears.
-Your generator alone cannot produce enough chlorine for the SLAM (Shock Level And Maintain) process.
-You'll need to add liquid chlorine to reach and maintain shock levels - typically 12-24 ppm FC depending on your CYA level.
+Your generator alone cannot produce enough chlorine for the SLAMShock Level And Maintain — raise free chlorine to a target based on your CYA and hold it there until the algae is gone.
+It's a process, not a one-time dose. the SLAM walkthrough → (Shock Level And Maintain) process.
+You'll need to add liquid chlorine to reach and maintain shock levels - typically 28-31 ppm FC depending on your CYA level.
+Use our all-in-one pool calculator to estimate the shock level for your CYA.

 Generator Maintenance Periods